al177/terrible-pi/NOTES.md

 chmod 755 /srv/pihome
 mkdir /srv/pihome/.ssh
 chmod 700 /srv/pihome/.ssh

+		-Reboot the head node.

+		-SSH to the head node again.
+The config files copied over have changed the hostname to "head".
+So if you connected as "raspberrypi.lan", "raspberrypi", or "raspberrypi.local" above,
+			use "head.lan", "head", or "head.local" when reconnecting.

 		-Make an empty passphrase SSH key so the head can automatically connect to the nodes